Click here to navigate to a list of our schools

 Students are encouraged to register at their catchment area school, where they are guaranteed a spot.
 Families who wish to register their child in a non-catchment area school may do so, but will be placed on a wait list in order of receipt and informed of their child's acceptance or denial on or before June 27.
 Catchment area is determined based on your family's home address.
 Having your child in a child care program in a certain area does not translate to acceptance at a school within that catchment area.
 For more information, please read our Guide to Early Years Out-of Catchment Registration Brochure.

 Transportation: Transportation is provided for children residing more than one kilometer from their home school or day care.
 However, where a parent has chosen to send his/her child to another school, transportation is the responsibility of the parent.
-For students who are walking to school, the School Division provides trained School Patrols to assist with students crossing at major intersections.
+For students who are walking to school, the Division provides trained School Patrols to assist with students crossing at major intersections.

 Lunch Supervision: Lunch supervision is provided for students who stay at school for lunch.

+Evaluation and Assessment: A high priority has been put on parent communication regarding student progress.
+Report cards allow parents to clearly ascertain whether their child is meeting the standards set by Manitoba Education or functioning above or below the standards.
+Care has been taken to include teamwork and personal development skills which are those required by employers.
+St. James-Assiniboia regularly assesses students using numerous assessment instruments.
 Results of Division tests are reported to parents on the student reports as well as in school profiles.
 Other assessment measures include student observation, classroom tests, checklists, portfolios, and rubrics.
 During reporting periods, schools have students involved with their parents in student led or triad conferences or hold celebrations of learning.
-Promotion is based upon success in language arts and mathematics in grades 1-3 and language arts, mathematics, science and social studies in grade 4 and 5 according to Operational Procedure Code 12006.
+Promotion is based upon success in language arts and mathematics in grades 1-3 and language arts, mathematics, science and social studies in grade 4 and 5.
+Please visit Assessment and Evaluation for more information.